Tracy Byrnes

-Tracy Byrnes (born 1970) is an American television business news anchor, journalist, and accountant who worked for the Fox Business Network.
+Tracy Byrnes (born August 9, 1970) is a financial advisor and former American television business news anchor, journalist, and accountant who worked for the Fox Business Network.
 Byrnes appeared as a recurring panelist on Fox Business Channel stocks and investment news programs Cashin' In, Bulls & Bears and Your World with Neil Cavuto.
 She formerly hosted the 1 P.M.
 ET weekday FBN Live on FoxNews.com Live.
 She joined Fox Business Network as a reporter in October 2007 after being a recurring guest since 2005.
 She left Fox Business Network in March 2015.

+In 2018, she switched careers and became a financial advisor for UBS.
+In 2025, she was named Vice President, Women and Investing, at Lebenthal Global Advisors.

 Early life and education

 Byrnes, born into a Sicilian-American family, was raised in northern New Jersey and is a 1992 graduate of Lehigh University with a B.A. in economics and two English minors.
 After college, Byrnes embarked on a career at Ernst & Young LLP as a senior accountant.
 Byrnes later advanced her education with an M.B.A. in accounting from Rutgers University Graduate School of Management.